Hopper is a tool that will assist you in your static analysis of executable files.

 Feel free to apply transformation to explore the executable; Hopper provides an undo / redo feature, so that you’ll not lose previously applied transformations.

-An executable file is splitted into smaller piece of data, called segments and sections.
+An executable file is split into smaller piece of data, called segments, and sections.

 When the operating system load an executable, some parts of its bytes are mapped into memory.
 Each contiguous piece of the file mapped into memory is called segments.
 These segments are splitted into smaller parts, called sections, which will receive various access properties.